HR 2562 B: Discovery

-As with many mid F-type stars, the age of HR 2562 is poorly constrained.
-Between 1999 and 2011, estimates from various teams of astronomers determined ages ranging from roughly 300 Myr to 1.6 Gyr.
-In 2018, a team of astronomers led by D. Mesa derived an age of 450±300 Myr using measurements of the star's lithium-temperature relationship.

 Properties

 Orbital properties

 Initial observations of HR 2562 B by Konopacky and collaborators yielded a separation of 20.3 ± 0.3 AU, placing it interior to and coplanar with the inner edge of HR 2562's observed debris disc.
 Further observations of HR 2562 B by the Atacama Large Millimeter Array (ALMA) supported this, yielding a semi-major axis of 19.0±5.7 AU, an orbital period of 71.5±35.7 yr, and an orbital eccentricity of 0.63±0.32.
-With a probable orbital inclination of 82.8±2.0°, HR 2562 B's misalignment angle with the debris disc is either 7±17° or 15±18°.
+With a probable orbital inclination of 82.8±2.0 °, HR 2562 B's misalignment angle with the debris disc is either 7±17 ° or 15±18 °.
 However, the limited coverage of observations still leaves a wide range of possible orbits; both low-eccentricity, coplanar orbits and high-eccentricity, misaligned orbits would be consistent with observation data.
 However, a highly misaligned orbit would significantly perturb the disc, suggesting that a low-eccentricity, coplanar solutions are likelier.
 A 2025 study using astrometry and radial velocity refined the orbital elements, finding a separation of 22.2 AU, a significantly lower eccentricity of 0.34, and an inclination of 86.7°, which implies a planet-disk inclination of 3.7±0.3°.

-Any additional companions around HR 2562 with a mass on the order of 10 should be visible at separations larger than 10 AU, and any companion a few times more massive than Jupiter should be visible to SPHERE's infrared dual-band spectrograph (IRDIS) instrument—thus placing mass restrictions on any additional companions.